Photo by Diliff

 Accommodation in Prague:

-- Hotel Josef (the excellent design hotel in the Josefov, €100–300/night)
+• Hotel Josef (an excellent design hotel in Josefov, €100–300/night)

-- Mosaic House (the extraordinary boutique hostel and hotel, the finest value in Prague, from €30 dorm / €80–150 private)
+• Mosaic House (a well-regarded boutique hostel and hotel, strong value, from €30 dorm / €80–150 private)

 Day 4–6: Vienna

 Train from Prague to Vienna: 4–4.5 hours (RegioJet or ÖBB — the Austrian national railway, the most comfortable option).
-The train journey passes through the extraordinary Bohemian and Moravian countryside.
+The train journey passes through the Bohemian and Moravian countryside.

 (See our separate Where to Stay in Vienna guide for the full neighborhood breakdown.)